developer-zebra/developer-zebra-site/src/datawedge/3-1/guide/decoders/index.md

 **Aim Timer -** Sets the duration (in ms) for timed aim modes.
 Supports a range from 0 - 60,000 ms in increments of 100 ms.

-**Image Capture Mode -** Sets the barcode scanner to image capture mode.
+**Image Capture Mode -** Sets the barcode scanner to image capture mode:

 * **None -** No image capturing.